thib1984/ytdlmusic/README.md

 ## description

-With ytdlmusic, you can download from youtube a mp3/ogg music without use browser.
+With ytdlmusic, you can download from YouTube a MP3/OGG music without use browser.
 5 choices are available with a small summary to facilitate the choice.
 You can also use auto mode to download the first item.

 ## github